FanConnect/developer/docs/index.md

 Think of Apps as a website, running on the FanConnect TV platform.
 Any App displayed on a TV screen powered by FanConnect TV is ultimately a combination of HTML, CSS, and Javascript.

-We've written Apps using vanilla Javascript, as well as [Preact](https://preactjs.com/).
-Many Apps integrate to our own systems to meet data integration requirements (sports stats), or even 3rd party APIs (e.g. [Dad Joke App](https://github.com/fanconnect/developer/tree/main/examples/dad-joke-app)).
+We've written Apps using vanilla Javascript, Typescript, and [Preact](https://preactjs.com/).
+Many Apps integrate to our own systems to meet data integration requirements (sports stats, etc.), or even 3rd party APIs (e.g. [Dad Joke App](https://github.com/fanconnect/developer/tree/main/examples/dad-joke-app)).

 ---